mongodb/docs/source/reference/mongodump.rst

    the data directly.
 Typically there are two cases where this behavior is preferable to the default:

-   1. If you have key sizes over 800 bytes that wouldn't be included in the "``_id``" index.
+   1. If you have key sizes over 800 bytes that would not be present in the "``_id``" index.
    2. Your database uses a custom "``_id``" field.